Koror

 Koror is the state comprising the main commercial centre of the Republic of Palau.
 It consists of several islands, the most prominent being Koror Island (also Oreor Island).
-It is Palau’s most populous state.
+It is Palau's most populous state; more people live in Koror than in the rest of Palau.

 History

 In the oral tradition of Palau, Koror is one of the children of Milad, and thus occupies an important position in traditional belief.
 In addition, Koror is the home of the clan of the Ibedul, the high chief of Palau.